-WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Kansas to supplement state and local recovery efforts in the area affected by a snowstorm during the period of February 20-23, 2013.
+WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Kansas to supplement state and local recovery efforts in the area affected by severe storms, straight-line winds, tornadoes, and flooding during the period of July 22 to August 16, 2013.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Joe M. Girot has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Girot said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Christian Van Alstyne has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Van Alstyne said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.